sriramkandukuri/automux/README.md

 > Params
 > - $1 is expect string we wait till it founds on selected pane
 > - Command(s) to execute seperated as strings refer test.sh

+### automux_exec_expect_out

+execute given commands on selected pane using automux_on and waits untill expected string is obtained
+Also dumps output to current pane

+> Params
+> - $1 is expect string we wait till it founds on selected pane
+> - Command(s) to execute seperated as strings refer test.sh

+### automux_exec_expect_prompt

+execute given commands on selected pane using automux_on and checks for prompt

+> Params
+> - Command(s) to execute seperated as strings refer test.sh

+### automux_exec_expect_prompt_out

+execute given commands on selected pane using automux_on and checks for prompt Also dumps output to current pane

+> Params
+> - Command(s) to execute seperated as strings refer test.sh

 ### automux_exec_out